AudioBible/KJV/README.md

     audiobible find circle -A 5 -B 2                            # to show 2 verse before and 5 verses after the matched verse context

     audiobible quote                                            # usage is same as with find operation

+    audiobible sermons                                          # opens the default browser to http://sermonaudio.com
+                                                                #  usage is same as with hear operation

 **Note:** Tested and created on a Mac, should work on Windows and Unix/Linux and other OSes.